-In his imagination a happy family breakfast flared up.
+In his imagination, a happy family breakfast flared up.
 Ava buttered a bun for Emily.
 He was drinking coffee.
-The pressure that made him bow, lifted instantly.
+The pressure that made him bow lifted instantly.

 The breakfast table faded, as he stopped focusing upon it.
 There was nothing to see, nothing to hear.
 He closed his eyes.
 For once, no static filled his head.
 Calm.
 Silence.
 He imagined this was peace.
 Surely this was, what it felt like.
 He wanted to stay.
 Inertia crept closer to the thinking part of his brain.
 Transition was a bitch.

 Peace was not human nature, guilt was.
-Sickness, decay, futility, death, war and famine were too.
+Sickness, decay, futility, death, war, and famine were too.
 Always suffering…

 The burning sensation chewed up his limbs, his arms and legs stung.
 His face hardened into a heavy ice mask.
 He couldn’t breathe.
 His eyelids weighed tons, lips sagged.
 He couldn’t stop shivering.
-The clench of solid inertia overpowered his bones, his organs, his muscles.
+The clench of substantial inertia overpowered his bones, his organs, his muscles.